shumailaahmed/HandyPython/MergePDF/Readme.md

+I dont always like to upload my pdf to online platforms due to my privacy concerns.

+Furhter the limits they have bother me a little too much

+Here is a handy python script for merging multiple pdf into one big fat pdf :)

 Using PyPDF2 library to merge multiple PDF files into one in Python.

 Code combines all PDF files in the current directory